How to Install WordPress on Windows with XAMPP

 Setting up the database

-Setting up the database consists of two steps — securing MySQL and setting up a user and a database for WordPress.
+Setting up the database consists of two steps — securing MySQL’s “root” account and then setting up a user and a database for WordPress.

 Securing the database

-mysql_secure_installation script that comes with the XAMPP package.
-In order to do so, click on the “Shell” button in the Control Panel, and type in:
+To secure the MySQL database, click on the “Shell” button in the XAMPP Control Panel, and type in: